 Some treatment and prevention tips for frequent throat clearing include:

-- drinking plenty of water to keep the throat moist, which may relieve or lessen the feeling that something is lodged in the throat
+- drinking plenty of water to keep the throat moist, which may relieve or lessen the feeling that something has become lodged in the throat

 - eating and chewing slowly if a person has difficulty swallowing